 Family activities: Sunday, October 12, 11 a.m. to 4 p.m.

 In honor of the Jewish harvest holiday Sukkot, the National Council of Jewish Women will create its annual sukkah display at the Regenstein Fruit & Vegetable Garden.
 The branch-covered booth is decorated with fall fruits and vegetables, including dried corn, squash, and gourds.
 Families are invited to take part in arts and crafts activities to decorate the sukkah from 11 a.m. to 4 p.m. on Sunday, October 12.

-Sukkot, or The Festival of Booths, celebrates the end of the harvest and the days when the Israelites lived in the wilderness before entering the Promised Land.
+Sukkot, or the Festival of Booths, celebrates the end of the harvest and the days when the Israelites lived in the wilderness before entering the Promised Land.
 A sukkah is often erected during the festival, and this branch-covered booth is decorated with fall fruits and vegetables.
-It is common practice for Jews to eat and even live in this temporary dwelling during the seven-day festival.
+It is common practice for Jews to eat in—and even live in—this temporary dwelling during the seven-day festival.
 Another tradition is to wave the lulav, a long, palmlike branch, which is a combination of myrtle, palm, and willow, while holding an etrog, a lemonlike fruit, alongside it.

 Activities are sponsored by National Council of Jewish Women, Chicago North Shore Section.
 NCJW is a volunteer organization that works to improve the quality of life for women and children.
 The NCJW's Chicago North Shore Section focuses on advocacy and community service projects, including sponsoring the annual Sukkot and Tu B'Shevat programs at the Chicago Botanic Garden.